iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 **Preparing to use Docker**

-First, open a UNIX terminal windows with access to Docker.
+First, open a UNIX terminal window with access to Docker.
 The way you do this varies by platform:

 1. If you are on **Mac or Windows and using Kitematic**, click the **[DOCKER CLI]** button.
-2. If you are on **Mac or Windows using **Docker Toolbox**, click the Docker Quickstart Terminal icon to launch the window
+2. If you are on **Mac or Windows using Docker Toolbox**, click the Docker Quickstart Terminal icon to launch the window
-3. If you are on **Linux with Docker installed natively**, open a terminal session
+3. If you are on **Linux with Docker installed natively**, open a terminal session.
+Make sure you are able to access Docker by typing ``docker images``
-4. If you are on **Mac or Linux using a VM to run Linux**, follow Linux-native instructions entirely within your VM
+4. If you are on **Mac or Linux using a VM to run Linux**, follow Linux-native instructions entirely within the VM

 **Launching an Agave CLI container**

 In your Docker-enabled terminal session, enter the following text exactly:

-``docker run -it --rm=true -v $HOME/.agave:/root/.agave -v `pwd`:/home iplantc/agave-cli bash``
+``docker run -it --rm=true -v $HOME/.agave:/root/.agave -v $HOME:/home -w /home iplantc/agave-cli bash``

 This launches a container running the latest release of the iPlant flavor of the ``agave-cli``.
-It mounts Agave's local "cache" directory and also mounts the **current working directory** under ``/home`` inside the container.
-Check the contents of ``/home`` to see the contents of your host's filesystem.
+It mounts Agave's local "cache" directory and also mounts **your local home directory** under ``/home`` inside the container.
+Check the contents of ``/home`` to verify that you can see your own files and folders.

 Authentication
 --------------